Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: A First Analytical Exploration

 It corresponds to a vector of $K$ coefficients measuring the power of the input signal on the passband of each of the filters $\psi_1, \dots, \psi_K$.

 If we assume that the frequency supports of these filters are disjoint, minimizing $\mathcal{L}$ is equivalent to minimizing independently for all $i = 1, \dots, K$:

 where $x_i$ is the orthogonal projection of the input $x \in \mathbb{R}^M$ in the subspace spanned by the Fourier modes of the passband of $\psi_i$, and $\Psi_i$ is the injective matrix representing the linear operation $x \rightarrow \psi_i \star x$ in that subspace.
-The following proposition (proof given in Appendix~\ref{app:phi_linear_quadratic_proof}), determines the minima of $\mathcal{L}_i$.
+The following proposition (proof given in App.~\ref{app:phi_linear_quadratic_proof}), determines the minimizers of $\mathcal{L}_i$.

 \begin{proposition} For $\phi(x) = \norm{Ax}^2$ with $A$ injective and ${p(\epsilon_0) \sim \mathcal{N}(0, \sigma^2I_M)}$, introducing: